Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 How do we adapt our henley for winter?
 By replacing cotton with wool!

-With this 100% wool base layer, you also have the qualities of wool against your skin:
+With this 100% wool base layer, you have the added qualities of wool against your skin:

 - thermoregulatory properties specific to wool